evert/evert.github.com/_posts/2014/2014-10-15-google-carddav-issues.md

 Google, I think the only sane way to implement this is to:

 1. Maintain an additional database, as Google's can't be trusted.
-2. After sending vCards, immediately also retrieve it so find out how Google mangled it.
+2. After sending vCards, immediately also retrieve it to find out how Google mangled it.
-3. After a change was made on the Google contacts side, retrieve the updated vcard, compare it to the last version you received, and apply the differences to the *correct* copy of the vCards.
+3. After a change was made on the Google contacts side, retrieve the updated vCard, compare it to the last version you received, and apply the differences to the *correct* copy of the vCards.

 One issue with this is that it's hard to process semantic updates of vCards.